-The profiles of Figure 2 show how the binary options call accumulator is affected by the passing of time.
+The profiles of Figure 2 shows how the binary options call accumulator is affected by the passing of time.
 Since the strategy is a weighted average of the individual binary call options within the binary options call accumulator the profiles closely map each other until there is only one day or less to expiry.
-As with the eachway call option this strategy can be made more or less aggressive in terms of delta by the narrowing or broadening of the gap between strikes, plus the incremental increases in settlement price will contribute to the delta profile.
+As with the eachway call option, this strategy can be made more or less aggressive in terms of the delta by the narrowing or broadening of the gap between strikes, plus the incremental increases in settlement price will contribute to the delta profile.

 The binary options call accumulator provides a smooth price profile for the strategy with even only 1-day to expiry.
 It is only with 0.1-day to expiry that the profile looks remotely like the expiry profile.
-Subsequently this strategy is a great deal less risky for the market-maker as well as the speculator who buys it out-of-the-money because firstly the delta is not high which means directional risk at the trade’s inception, but furthermore the vega is low as witnessed by Figure 3, and finally at expiry the maximum incremental change is just 30 (above the upper strike) which vastly reduces ‘pin’ risk.
-With these risks taken out of the equation the market-maker is likely to produce highly competitive, tight bid/ask quotes.
+Subsequently, this strategy is a great deal less risky for the market-maker as well as the speculator who buys it out-of-the-money because firstly the delta is not high which means directional risk at the trade’s inception, but furthermore, the vega is low as witnessed by Figure 3, and finally, at expiry the maximum incremental change is just 30 (above the upper strike) which vastly reduces ‘pin’ risk.
+With these risks taken out of the equation, the market-maker is likely to produce highly competitive, tight bid/ask quotes.

 Figure 3 shows the effect of changes in implied volatility on the binary options call accumulator.
 Even though the range of implied volatilities is wide the price profiles map each other closely reflecting a very low vega.
 So, we can conclude that from Figures 2 & 3 this strategy is not designed for use as a theta or vega play.

 The Binary Options Call Accumulator is calculated as: